-Northeast view of Shiloh Wind Power Plant - Birds Landing.
+Northeast view of Shiloh Wind Power Plant -- Birds Landing.

 On a crystal clear day, it is reported that one can see the Sentinel Dome in Yosemite (130 miles due east), Mt.
-Lassen (170 miles north) and the Farallon Islands (60 miles due east) west of the Golden Gate Bridge.
-For most of the climb, our view is of grasslands with many interspersed oak trees (valley, blue and black oaks).
-The Climb averages 5.8% and is a very smooth and comfortable ascent (in the 4-7% range, for the most part) save for the last 2/10th's mile (The Wall - Strava has it at .1 mile, but we charted it closer to .2) which averages 15%.
-Views along the route are to the west and north of the Walnut Creek and San Pablo Bay areas and to the east of the Hwy 4 corridor (Pittsburg/Antioch/Brentwood areas) all the way to the western Sierras.
+Lassen (170 miles north) and the Farallon Islands (60 miles due west) west of the Golden Gate Bridge.
+For most of the climb, our view is of grasslands with many interspersed valley, blue, and black oak tree varieties.
+The Climb averages 5.8% and is a very smooth and comfortable ascent (in the 4-7% range, for the most part) save for the last two-tenths mile (“The Wall” -- Strava has it at 0.1 mile, but we charted it closer to 0.2) which averages 15%.
+Views along the route are to the west and north of the Walnut Creek and San Pablo Bay areas and to the east of the Highway 4 corridor (Pittsburg/Antioch/Brentwood areas) all the way to the western Sierras.

 Golden Gate Bridge center top

-Exceptional views from the summit
+Exceptional views from the summit.

 If you are driving from out of the area and just doing the climb, parking is difficult in the park and within a 1-2 mile perimeter outside of it in the bordering residential areas.
 We recommend parking at Rock City Live Oak Camping and Parking area just past the ranger kiosk at mile 3.9 ($10 parking and day use fee -- no charge for cyclists as of November 2019).